 Birds — with Ken Wilson and Dave Rugh

 Trees — with Erik Kingfisher

 Herbaceous Plants — with Coca Sanchez and Dana Ecelberger

 Observing as a Naturalist — with Ken Wilson (includes an overview about observational skills and using binoculars)

 Coastal Geomorphology — with John Bethel

 We’re excited to announce that in Winter 2021 we will have a set of bonus Nature in Your Neighborhood Winter Virtual Nature Walks that take a deeper dive into specific forest-related topics.
 Please save these dates and stay tuned for more to come!

-Although the many of the live sessions of the course have ended, you can still participate.
+You can still sign up!
 Sign up below to gain access to recordings of our Virtual Nature Walks and Extending Our Reach presentations and see the full list of resources provided by our volunteer naturalists.